aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 **Outputs:**

 - EOS configuration in CLI format.
-- Device Documentation in Markdown format.
+- Device documentation in Markdown format.

 **Tasks:**

-1. Import device structured configuration from YAML file unless `structured_config` flag is set by `eos_designs`.
+1. Read the structured configurations from files if `read_structured_config_from_file` is set to `true`, otherwise read and template the variables from Ansible hostvars.
+2. Validate the structured configurations according to the EOS Config schema.
-2. Generate EOS configuration in CLI format.
+3. Generate EOS configuration in CLI format.
-3. Generate Device Documentation in Markdown format.
+4. Generate device documentation in Markdown format.

 ## Requirements